Skip to main content

 Press Cmd+Shift+5

-The Screenshot toolbar appears at the bottom of your screen with recording and screenshot options.
+The Screenshot toolbar appears at the bottom of your screen with recording and screenshot options arranged side by side.

 2